About Threads

 I was honored at being asked to discuss 19th-century uniforms with award-winning author Rob Neyer on SABRcast with Rob Neyer (episode #244).
 You can hear the interview here.

 Threads Of Our Game was launched in the summer of 2014 and over time we have been adding more and more content.
 The scope of this project is the period 1856-1900.
 Under ‘Purpose & Scope‘, there is more detail about the teams and leagues we will include in this database.
 Bookmark this site so you can return to see all of our updates as we go.
-There is no fee to view the database.
+There is no fee to view the database, however please note that renderings cannot be downloaded, shared, reproduced or copied in any form or media without the expressed written consent of Craig Brown.

 19th-Century Baseball

 Yes.
 There was baseball before 1900.
-In fact, there was six decades of it.
-What began as gentlemanly exercise in the 1840s grew into a national obsession in the 1850s.
-The game became a business in the 1860s and the first leagues arrived in the 1870s.
-The late 1880s saw a growth spurt and a crossover into mass appeal, while the 1890s saw labor issues, bullish owners and turbulent times.
+In fact, the game was played throughout the 1800s, first as gentlemanly exercise and in many regional variants.
+In the 1840s, competing clubs in the east published their rules of the game, and by the late 1850s the sport grew into a national obsession.
+Baseball became a business in the 1860s and the first professional leagues arrived in the 1870s.
+The late 1880s saw a new growth spurt and crossover into mass appeal, while the 1890s saw labor issues, bullish owners and turbulent financial times.
 Through it all, the allure of baseball remained.

 For the Love of Uniforms